-With a CAD file, one can go from design directly to a printed model and is significant as it changes the way we think about manufacturing with three key advantages: shorter lead time, design freedom, and lower costs.
+With a CAD file, one can go from design directly to a printed model.
+This is significant as it changes the way we think about manufacturing with three key advantages: shorter lead time, design freedom, and lower costs.

-Creatz3D offers an expansive range of 3D printers and solutions comprising of multiple technologies, and so it’s a matter of knowing which technology is good for your application, and when to use one over the other.
+From the expansive range of 3D printers coming in at different price points, it’s a matter of knowing which 3D Printing technology is ideal for your application in Singapore, and when to use one over the other.

 1. https://www.iso.org | 2.
 Wohler’s Report 2017 | 3. https://www.forbes.com

 Extrudes heated thermoplastic through a nozzle layer by layer to form parts.
 Paired with a patented heated chamber, engineering-grade thermoplastics enable accurate, repeatable, and robust parts for functional prototyping and production.